Skip to content

 Bikes on our network

 Ottawa has a vast network of multi-use pathways for cycling, running, and walking.
 Most stations connect directly to a pathway.
-Other stations are located within a short walk of a path or trail.
-Signs and maps at each station direct you to nearby paths.
+Other O-Train stations are a short walk from a path or trail, with signs and maps at each station to guide you.

 Gas-powered bikes are not allowed on OC Transpo vehicles.